rtestardi/calchemy/README.md

 Calchemy "understands" the relationships between these units and performs conversions for you automatically as needed.
 It also checks your equations to ensure that they are always dimensionally correct.

-**Calchemy now runs as javascript, entirely in your web browser -- just open [calchemy.html](https://rtestardi.github.io/calchemy/calchemy.html) and start having fun!
+**Calchemy now runs as javascript, entirely in your web browser -- just open [calchemy.html](https://rtestardi.github.io/calchemy/calchemy.html) and start having fun!**
-You can verify Calchemy's operation by clicking the "Test" button.**
 (For the latest and greatest development bits that may still have significant bugs, you can open [calchemy_dev.html](https://rtestardi.github.io/calchemy/calchemy_dev.html).)

+Calchemy does not send any of your information or equations or results over the Internet.
+Calchemy does not use cookies, though it does use "other site data" in your browser for persistence of the History List.

+N.B.
+The history list is cleared when you clear your browser cookies and other site data.

+You can verify Calchemy's operation by clicking the "Test" button.

 Always double-check your answers!